espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Parting Shot.md

 * * *

 You jump back and make a quick shot that catches your opponent by surprise.
 You Step and then make a ranged Strike with the required weapon.
-Your target is [[Off-Guard]] against the attack.
+Your target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] against the attack.